nearform/nscale-kernel/lib/sysrev/template/README.md

 The following files are generated and managed by nscale

 - system.json - compiled system definition, build from system.js and related files
-- deployed.json - holds the currently deployed revision of the system
 - timeline.json - holds deployment event information